gitony0101/X4DS/ISLR/Chap 6 Linear Model Selection and Regularization.md

 ### 1.2.4.
 Lasso Regression

 - Could we change the penalty?
 Obviously could!
-- From 2-norm to 1-normLeast Absolute Selection and Shrinkage Operator (LASSO) Have some unexpected properties.
+- From 2-norm to 1-normLeastAbsolute Selection and Shrinkage Operator (LASSO) Have some unexpected properties.

 $$